Death & Taxes: Filing Alone After My Husband's Death

 Advertisement

-And one of those unexpected turns is tax time.
+One of those unexpected turns is tax time.
 One of the many, many things I loved about my husband Tony was his talent as a financial wiz.
 He could do complicated math problems in his head.
 He knew the balance of every one of our accounts by memory.
-And, not only did he do our taxes every year, he did this for family members and friends too.
+Not only did he do our taxes yearly, but he did this for family members and friends, too.

 On our third date, I was telling Tony how I'd been working on "banking" stuff that day.
 Tony asked, "How often do you check your bank account online?"